Mentoring Program

 • Being a CATÓLICA-LISBON Alumni;

-• Willingness to share and support young people in their development, path, resilience and goals;
+• Willingness to support and guide students in their personal and professional journey;

 • Availability to embrace this challenge;